-AKS Forest Solutions is a forest manager and timber broker who seek to find the optimal value in managing forests, both native forests and plantations, based on the landowners objectives, legal requirements, prescribed silviculture and prevailing markets.
-In most circumstances this will mean maximizing value achieved from harvesting, using the most efficient harvesting systems, cost effective legal cart routes and by careful within-log product optimisation and log segregation.
-Depending on available markets we are able to segregate into the following products: sawlogs of various categories, peelers, veneer logs, special species timber, hydro poles, chopping blocks as well as bridge logs and piles.
+AKS Forest Solutions is a forest manager and timber broker who seeks to find the optimal value in managing forests, both native forests and plantations, based on the landowner's objectives, legal requirements, prescribed silviculture and prevailing markets.
+In most circumstances this will mean maximizing value achieved from harvesting, using the most efficient harvesting systems, cost-effective legal cart routes and careful within-log product optimisation and log segregation.
+Depending on available markets we can segregate into the following products: sawlogs of various categories, peelers, veneer logs, special species timber, hydro poles, posts for treatment, chopping blocks as well as bridge logs and piles.

-There may be occasions when the most cost effective and environmentally sound outcome is to thin to waste, to maintain the health and vigour of the forest and optimise longer term economic returns.
+There may be occasions when the most cost-effective and environmentally sound outcome is to thin to waste, to maintain the health and vigour of the forest and optimise longer-term economic returns.